bedstitest/handin_02_changeBox/docs/Journal.md

 ### Workflow
 During the completion of the assignment the group has been using GitHub and Jenkins.
 As mentioned earlier, github has been used to review code but the most important part was (obviously) parrallel workflows.
 It was of great assistance to split the work between all the group members and work on seperate occations especially with branching.
 This way the individual group members could work on their own classes and create tests for said classes.
 The only problem that could occur was if the tests hadn't been run locally before merging into the main git branch as this would result in errors for the group members pulling said tests.
 The simple fix would be to always run tests locally and make sure they work before actually merging them into the main branch.
 It was problematic if the merge (pull) request weren't reviewed before they were merged as this didn't provide optimal coverage of the code.

+### Test coverage

+The coverage did not accive 100% test coverage primaryly because of the the introduction of the consoleSimulator, that wraped the methoed used in display form system.Console.
+This classes simply calls system mehtoed, that should have been tested and variefied by the .net team.